endritbeqa/Deep-Surrogate-RANS-Models/README.md

 ## Model

-1. **U_net SwinV2 VAE:** U-net architecture using SwinV2 blocks in the encoder and decoder.
+1. **Hierarchical VAE:** U-net architecture using SwinV2 blocks in the encoder and decoder.
 The hierarchical representation is created through the patch merging in the encoder and upsampling in the decoder.
 In order to sample a VAE bottleneck is introduced in each skip connection.

+2. **Diffusion ViT:** U-net architecture using ViT

 ## Installation
 Create a pip virtual environment and install the packages in the requirements.txt file.